anubar19/Anusha-Bluestamp-Project-Portfolio/index.md

 # WALL-E Emotive Robot
-The WALL-E Emotive Robot uses an ultrasonic sensor to detect its distance from other objects.
-It uses this distance to determine the expression it displays on its LED board.
+The WALL-E Emotive Robot detects how far it is from another object and displays an "emotion" that corresponds with that distance.
+It has and ultrasonic sensor which transmits and receives a signal to determine how far the nearest object is.
+Using that distance, an emotion is selected, for example, if the sensor detects an object that is within 10 centimeters of the robot, it will display anger.
+There are four main aspects of expressing an emotion: the LED matrices (the eyes), the LCD which says what emotion is being expressed, the two servos for the neck, and the two micro servos that are the robot's eyebrows.
+Each component is programmed to perform a specific action based on the distance calculated by the ultrasonic sensor.
 <!--| **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|-->